 Everything looks wonderful!

-Surely, these are not all the moves which could be done.
+Surely, these are not all the steps which could be done.
 Consider also setting up SSL connection to your server, configuring backups, installing some monitoring tools and systems like influxdb+telegraf+grafana.
 If you like to know about these things, step further to the final part of the guide

 Now, I can finally say that we successfully installed and secured a reliable, nocely working APEX environment on a CentOS Linux server.
 Please, provide me with your feedback in the comments and do not hesitate to add anything, which would be great to add to this guide.
 I would really appreciate it if you corrected my english if I misused some words or structure - I should excuse for it in advance.

 Thank you very much for reading and I wonder if this series of blog posts would do any better to the great APEX community.
 Stay tuned for other guides and stories!